 Amgen’s legal success in rigorously enforcing its patents may lie mainly in its in-house litigators (see the IAM article) and its IP strategy.

 We hope you have found our analysis interesting and insightful!
 You can check out the Due Diligence report for the portfolio of Amgen’s asserted patents.
 Just click on the link and navigate around the various charts for free!

 Or, you can run your own Due Diligence report!
-Click the button below to start the free trial and enter any patent-owning company name into the search box!
+Click the button to reach out to your dedicated Client Success Specialist now!